bart6114/scheduleR/README.md

 By providing easy access to the scheduling of R scripts and Rmarkdown files, scheduleR tries to make automated data analytics and reporting as easy as possible.

-scheduleR's web interface is built using Node.js and tested under GNU/Linux and Windows.

 ![](http://i.imgur.com/fmlUpPr.png)

 ## Requirements